rekdev/EsGrammar/README.md

 <div>
     <img src="assets/brand.svg" width="200" height="94"/>
 </div>
-Small library for checking the spelling and grammar things of words in the Spanish language.
+Small library for checking the spelling and grammar of Spanish words.

 To install this library using **pip**, execute the next command.
 ```sh